trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 case of a disappearing mentor, Ondřej will supervise the student and it should not be a problem.

-# What steps will you take to encourage students to interact with your
-project's community before, during and after the program?
+# What steps will you take to encourage students to interact with your project's community before, during and after the program?

-We require all applicants to find some easy to fix issue in our tracker:
+We require all applicants to find some git ci to fix issue in our tracker:

 [[http://code.google.com/p/sympy/issues/list?q=label:EasyToFix]]